-If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls the Claims Administrator as soon as possible.
-The Claims Administrator will review your care to decide if a Hospital stay is needed and how many days you should stay.
+If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls us as soon as possible.
+We will review your care to decide if a Hospital stay will be covered and how many days stay will be covered.
 See "Getting Approval for Benefits" for more details.
-If you or your Doctor fails to call the Claims Administrator, you may have to pay for services that are determined to be not Medically Necessary.
+If you or your Doctor do not call us, you may have to pay for services that are determined to be not Medically Necessary.